GitLab vs Rally Software comparison

 GitLab vs. Rally Software

 GitLab is ranked 2nd in Enterprise Agile Planning Tools with 70 reviews while Rally Software is ranked 6th in Enterprise Agile Planning Tools with 116 reviews.
 GitLab is rated 8.6, while Rally Software is rated 8.2.
 The top reviewer of GitLab writes "Powerful, mature, and easy to set up and manage".
-On the other hand, the top reviewer of Rally Software writes "A solution that enables users to accurately estimate the time required for building large software projects".
-GitLab is most compared with Microsoft Azure DevOps, Bamboo, AWS CodePipeline, SonarQube and Tekton, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and OpenText ALM Octane.
+On the other hand, the top reviewer of Rally Software writes "Good discussion and note-taking capabilities but hard to track the changes".
+GitLab is most compared with Microsoft Azure DevOps, Bamboo, SonarQube, AWS CodePipeline and Tekton, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and OpenText ALM Octane.
 See our GitLab vs. Rally Software report.

 See our list of best Enterprise Agile Planning Tools vendors.